Pugdag/PugDAG-Explorer/README.md

-# KARLSEN EXPLORER
+# PUGDAG EXPLORER

-This is a fork of Kaspa explorer used for the Pugdag network project [https://explorer.pugdagcoin.com](https://explorer.pugdagcoin.com) written in JS with React.JS library.
+This is a fork of Kaspa explorer used for the Pugdag network project [https://explorer.pugdag.com](https://explorer.pugdag.com) written in JS with React.JS library.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).